fiquett/sentient-commons/_posts/2025-05-15-consent-is-not-optional.md

 layout: single
 ---

-# They’re Selling You.
-And They Don’t Even Need Your Permission.

 **Imagine this:**

 A stranger knows your income, your credit score, your home address, your location at 2:36 PM yesterday, who you voted for, what religion you left, and whether you're pregnant.